The Garden

 Modern Italian, since 2007

-Alexandria & Darlinghurst
+Alexandria & Darlinghurst, Sydney

 Discover Verde AlexandriaThe herbs come from Collaroy, from the garden Antonio’s mother still keeps.
 The eggs come from her chickens.
 The kitchen cooks what the season gives it.